Fishing litter (hooks, weights and lines) causes injury and death to thousands of wild animals every year. This is because:

 Swans and fishing litter

+Swans are the most common wild bird admitted to our wildlife centres, and large numbers of them come to us as a result of fishing litter.
 A report for the Environment Agency estimated that we and other groups attend around 3,000 swans injured by fishing litter in Britain each year.

 Tackling the issue